AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 Image Processing flowgraph
 ==========================

-This diagram is a simplified overview of an image processing chain between a digital camera and a display.
+This diagram is a simplified overview of a typical image processing chain between a digital camera and a display.
 OpenEXR images are input referred and have had camera-specific processing applied to bring them to a normalized scene referred linear space.
 JPEG images are output referred, and have had all steps applied,